What is reverse charge?

 - Services offered by an aggregator or e-commerce operator.

-- Transactions involving the list of goods and services specified by Central Board of Excise and Customs (CBEC).
+- Transactions involving the list of goods or services specified by Central Board of Excise and Customs (CBEC).

 What are the prerequisites for the reverse charge mechanism?